featanonymiccv2023/FeatEnHancer/README.md

 For DarkFace testing,

+Create a new folder named "exdark" in the "data" folder.
-Download the [DARK FACE](https://flyywh.github.io/CVPRW2019LowLight/) dataset and place the images into "data/darkface/" folder and run the test_exdark file
+Download the [DARK FACE](https://flyywh.github.io/CVPRW2019LowLight/) dataset and copy the images into "data/darkface/".
 Download the [darkface-checkpoint](https://drive.google.com/file/d/1V58MSf9JO92BQNS2CIvwC-b26O2Ybpcr/view) file and place it in the "checkpoint/" folder.
 Run the darkface testing script as below